mohankumarBE-2024/Mini-Project-1/README.md

-# Mini-Project-1
-Game Analytics: Unlocking Tennis Data with SportRadar API
+# Mini-Project-1: Game Analytics: Unlocking Tennis Data with SportRadar API

-# Tennis Data Web Application
+# Overview

 This project involves fetching tennis data from external APIs, processing the data, and displaying it using a web application built with Streamlit.
 The data is stored and managed using PostgreSQL, and users can interact with the data through a user-friendly interface.
 The application includes features such as a dashboard, competitor search and filter, competitor details viewer, country-wise analysis, and leaderboards.